-MDNA55 has been studied in previous clinical trials under two Investigational New Drug Applications ("IND") for treatment of high grade glioma and for treatment of non-CNS solid tumors.
-The IND product name is "Interleukin-4 Pseudomonas Toxin Fusion Protein [IL-4(38-37)-PE38KDEL."
-To date, MDNA55 has promising clinical data from 72 patients including 66 adult patients with rGB, the most common and uniformly fatal form of primary brain cancer, following a single intra-tumoral infusion.
+MDNA55 has been studied in previous clinical trials under two Investigational New Drug Applications ("IND") for the treatment of recurrent glioblastoma, high grade glioma and non-CNS solid tumors.
+To date, MDNA55 has promising clinical data from 72 patients including 66 adult patients with rGBM following a single intra-tumoral infusion.
 It has secured Orphan Drug Status from the FDA and the EMA as well as Fast Track Designation from the FDA.

 Since the above mentioned clinical trials, there have been many improvements to the convection enhanced delivery ("CED") technology, a drug delivery technique for localized delivery of MDNA55 into brain tumors.
 This includes use of newly developed techniques for high precision insertion and placement of catheters into the tumor bed as well as novel stepped design catheters that prevent backflow and leakage of MDNA55 during treatment.
-Furthermore, by co-infusion of an MRI (Magnetic Resonance Imaging) contrast agent with MDNA55, drug distribution can be monitored in real-time in order to achieve maximum coverage of the tumor bed and the tumor margins.
+Furthermore, by co-infusion of an MRI ("Magnetic Resonance Imaging") contrast agent with MDNA55, drug distribution can be monitored in real-time in order to achieve maximum coverage of the tumor bed and the tumor margins.
 Unlike previous clinical trials, we believe that each of these improvements could facilitate more accurate targeting and optimum distribution of MDNA55 to regions of active tumor growth.
 Medicenna has obtained an exclusive license from the National Institute of Health ("NIH") to patents covering CED and the use of a surrogate tracer for real-time monitoring of MDNA55 delivery and distribution.